gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/README.md

 # ADL Benchmarks

-The files in this folder contain examples of using various AI systems to generate code for the [ADL benchmarks](https://github.com/iris-hep/adl-benchmarks-index).
+The files in this folder contain examples of using various AI systems to generate code for the [ADL benchmarks](https://github.com/iris-hep/adl-benchmarks-index) along with 6 extra questions proposed by @rrutaa and David Lange.

-## Process

-1. The AI is asked a slightly modified question (see below).
-1. The result is pasted into the notebook
-1. The example is updated until it runs, with a log kept of what changes had to be made.

-The top of each file discusses configuration of each of the tools.

 ## Questions